Five dead in Philadelphia shooting that's nation's worst violence around July 4

 “When you are under fire in a mass shooting, there are rights to protect others and rights to protect yourself,” District Attorney Larry Krasner said.

-Authorities asked for patience as they complete their investigation of every aspect of the the shooting which Outlaw said "incudes the ‘why.’”
+Authorities asked for patience as they investigate every aspect of the shooting.
+That investigation, Outlaw said, "includes the ‘why.’”

-Krasner said the suspect would face multiple counts of murder as well as aggravated assault and weapons charges and was expected to be denied bail at arraignment.
+Krasner said the suspect would face multiple counts of murder, as well as aggravated assault and weapons charges, and was expected to be denied bail.

 At a holiday weekend block party in Baltimore, about 90 miles (145 kilometers) to the southwest of Philadelphia, two people were killed and 28 others were wounded in a shooting.
 More than half of the victims were 18 or younger, officials said.

-About four hours after the Philadelphia shooting, gunfire rang out at a neighborhood festival in Fort Worth, Texas, leaving three people dead and eight hurt.
+About four hours after the Philadelphia shooting, gunfire at a neighborhood festival in Fort Worth, Texas, killed three people and wounded eight.

-Philadelphia Mayor Jim Kenney renewed his oft-repeated call for more measures to “do something about America’s gun problem.”
+Philadelphia Mayor Jim Kenney renewed his oft-repeated call to “do something about America’s gun problem.”

 “A person walking down the city street with an AR-style rifle and shooting randomly at people while wearing a bulletproof vest with multiple magazines is a disgraceful but all-too-common situation in America,” Kenney said.
 “I was today at Independence Hall where they wrote that Constitution, and the 2nd Amendment was never intended to protect this.”

-Note: This story has been updated to correct the spelling of a victim’s first name to DaJuan Brown, not Daujan.
-His name was misspelled due to incorrect information from Philadelphia police.
-It has also been updated to correct the age of Lashyd Merritt.
-Merritt was 21, not 20.